Bridled nail-tail wallaby: Ecology and behaviour

 The species are most active during the night-time and dusk periods.
 Day is usually spent sleeping in hollows near bushes or trees.
 In modern habitats, nail-tails keep close to the edges of pasture grasses.
 These wallabies have a reputation as shy and solitary animals.
 They may occasionally form small groups of up to four to feed together when grazing is in short supply.

 Gould was able to view the animal in its native habitat and recorded observations of its behaviour at the area around Brezi and then to observe their capture by the indigenous people at "Gundermein" on around the lower Namoi River.
 His notes the rapid movement of a live animal when pursued, outpacing the dogs accompanying his party, which ascended up a hollow tree and leapt from the top to enter a hollow log.
 At a second site Gould witnessed the capture of the species with nets by the local people, fulfilling his request for a series of specimens.

+The bridled nail-tail wallaby has a polygynous mating system.
 After a gestation period of about 23 days, the single joey undergoes further development in the mother's pouch for around four more months.

 The bridled nail-tail wallaby's defence behaviour when threatened by native predators is usually to lie flat on the ground and find some cover.
 However, in 2021 it was observed that in response to introduced predators such as feral cats and foxes, it had altered its behaviour and had learnt to hide in response to smelling the predator.

 The bridled nail-tail wallaby is of interest to marsupial researchers because it appears to have a more vigorous immune system than other species of macropods.
 In the words of marsupial immunologist Dr Lauren Young, "These wallabies appear to be able to survive parasite infections, viruses and various diseases more readily than other marsupials".